jdcloudcom/en/documentation/Database-and-Cache-Service/JCS-for-MongoDB/Introduction/Restrictions.md

-# Restraint Instructions
+# Restrictions

-You can quickly create and use the  MongoDB, but there are some constraints need to be noted in use.
+You can quickly create and use the  JCS for MongoDB, but there are some constraints need to be noted in use.

 ## Storage Engine
 The storage engine defaults to WiredTiger and does not support modification.